0xhb/Labs-Documentation/docs/GCPGoat/VM Privilege Escalation.md

 #### 8. Enumerate Compute Instances

-List all compute instances in the project:
+We list all compute instances in the project:

 ```bash